 TDA leases a commercial office building to multiple tenants.
-One lease continued through July 2024 but was terminated during the year through mutual agreement and a new lease was initiated under similar terms.
+One lease continued through July 2024 but was terminated during 2022 through mutual agreement and a new lease was initiated under similar terms.
 The new lease is for 32 months, ending June 30, 2024, and TDA will receive monthly lease payments of \$1.
-During the year TDA recognized \$12 in lease revenue and \$1 in investment income related to these leases.
-At June 30, 2022 TDA has a lease receivable for lease payments of \$24 and an associated deferred inflow of \$24.
+TDA recognized \$12 in lease revenue and \$1 in investment income related to these leases, for each of the years ended June 30, 2023 and 2022.